ngrx/platform/projects/ngrx.io/content/guide/router-store/configuration.md

 </code-example>

 - `stateKey`: The name of reducer key, defaults to `router`.
 It's also possible to provide a selector function.
 - `serializer`: How a router snapshot is serialized.
-Defaults to `DefaultRouterStateSerializer`.
+Defaults to `DefaultRouterStateSerializer` (see [Default Router State Serializer](guide/router-store/default-router-state-serializer)).
 See [Custom Router State Serializer](#custom-router-state-serializer) for more information.
 - `navigationActionTiming`: When the `ROUTER_NAVIGATION` is dispatched.
 Defaults to `NavigationActionTiming.PreActivation`.
 See [Navigation Action Timing](#navigation-action-timing) for more information.

 ## Custom Router State Serializer